Triex/0x1/README.md

 bun create 0x1 my-app
 ```

-The CLI will guide you through selecting your preferred language (TypeScript or JavaScript) and template complexity.
+The CLI will guide you through selecting your preferred template complexity and other project options.
 Build

 ```bash
 bun run build